 During times of water generation, the river is ideal for float fishing with a guide.
 They know the river and will offer an exciting fishing experience.
 Biologists say that the river fish population exceeds 8,500 trout per mile.
 Brown trout, which are the majority of the trout, are wild-trout (no longer stocked), while rainbow trout are still being stocked each year, though very plentiful.

 A sister river to the South Holston River is the Watauga River located just a few miles apart.
 It, too, is a tailwater river emanating from Wilbur Dam on Watauga Lake.
 It carries similar fishing conditions to the South Holston River with a stronger concentration of rainbow trout in the 12-16" range.

-Both the South Holston River and Watauga River can be fished year-round.
-December-February are excellent fishing times on both rivers.
-Big brown trout migrating from Boone Lake come right past our doorstep to nearby spawning grounds.
+Both the South Holston River and Watauga River can be fished year-round, though spawning grounds are protected during winter months.
 March-August are great months for nymphing and topwater action.
 Sulphur hatches on the South Holston and Caddis hatches on the Watauga River provide an exciting time to be on the water.

 *This independent video was filmed on and near our property